whtouche/wdi_6_js_demo_objects/README.md

 Every Object will have a prototype property.
 It will point to another object that we used to look up properties.

+Initially, the object being pointed to will be an empty object, {}.
+You can set a property of a prototype.

 Javascript uses the prototype method to implement property/method lookup and inheritance.

 When you access a property, or method, on an Object Javascript will: